Benidorm: Events and attractions

-Each summer, since 1959 to 2000, the city celebrated the Benidorm International Song Festival, a song contest where international or Spanish celebrities such as Julio Iglesias, Raphael or the Dúo Dinámico became famous.
-Loosely based on the song festival, RTVE signed, in 2021, a four-year contract with the city of Benidorm to hold the preselection to determine the Spanish entry for the Eurovision Song Contest, naming the event Benidorm Fest.
+Every summer from 1959 to 2000, the city hosted the Benidorm International Song Festival, where artists such as Julio Iglesias, Raphael, or the Dúo Dinámico, first became known.
+In 2021, RTVE signed a four-year contract with the city to hold the Benidorm Fest, loosely based on the song-festival format, that would determine the Spanish entry for the Eurovision Song Contest.

-Since 2010, in July, Benidorm celebrates an indie music festival, with national and international music groups, called "Benidorm Low Festival".
-In 2019, a counterpart of Primavera Sound, Primavera Weekender, premiered at Magic Robin Hood Camp.
+Every July since 2010, in July, it hosts the "Benidorm Low Festival" for indie music.
+In 2019, a counterpart of Primavera Sound, Primavera Weekender, premiered at the Magic Robin Hood Camp.

 In 2011, Benidorm hosted the start of the Vuelta a España, one of cycling's three grand tours.

-Benidorm is home to annual open water swimming competition of Oceanman series.
+Benidorm has hosted open water swimming events of the Oceanman series.

-Benidorm boasts three family-oriented theme parks: Terra Mítica is inland from the city, at the foot of the mountain, and Aqualandia and Mundomar are located on the outskirts of the city on the Levante side.
+Benidorm features three "family-oriented" theme parks: Terra Mítica is inland from the city, at the foot of the mountain, while Aqualandia and Mundomar are located on the outskirts of the city on the Levante side.
 Benidorm offers activities for all ages.
-With all the family attractions available, Benidorm has been described as one of the most family-oriented holiday destinations in Spain and Europe.
-In addition to large shopping and commercial areas.
-An episode of the hit British sitcom Only Fools and Horses was set in Benidorm.
-The episode was called "It Never Rains...".

-A TV series called Benidorm has aired on ITV (with replays on ITV2) in the UK.
-Actors include Jake Canuso, Steve Pemberton, Sheila Reid and comedian Johnny Vegas.
+An episode of the hit British sitcom Only Fools and Horses was set in Benidorm, titled "It Never Rains...".
+A TV series called Benidorm has aired on ITV (with replays on ITV2) in the UK, featuring Jake Canuso, Steve Pemberton, Sheila Reid, and Johnny Vegas.
 Airing of the tenth series began in February 2018.
-In 2020 a Spanish comedy series of the same name starring Antonio Pagudo and María Almudéver premiered on Atresplayer Premium.
+In 2020, a Spanish comedy series of the same name, starring Antonio Pagudo and María Almudéver, premiered on Atresplayer Premium.
+Belgian TV channel VTM aired Benidorm, a series based on a Dutch-language theatrical play.